davideger/blog/microbenchmarks/heartbreak.md

 This specialized type is optimized for being stored and computed on a device that does all the numeric computation (GPU, TPU, AVX registers) and usually is not manipulated by the Python interpreter at all.
-If you naively use this type in Python expressions, every time the Python executes an operation it has to think about how to unbox the value from this specialized `xla` container and find the right function to dispatch a multiply or add of this thing against a native float.
+If you naively use this type in Python expressions, every time Python executes an operation it has to think about how to unbox the value from this specialized `xla` container and find the right function to compute a multiply or add of this thing against a native float.
 Remember, native Python is slow.
-So even though you can "just write numpy like you used to" and "get much faster results through the magic of jax and xla," you only get the full benefit of those lightning-fast speedups if your code is pure numeric and fully rewritten to jax so it can all run on your accelerator.
+So even though you can "just write numpy like you used to" and "get much faster results through the magic of jax and xla," you'll only get the full benefit of those lightning-fast speedups if your code is pure numeric and fully rewritten to jax so it can all run on your accelerator.

 That said, all is not necessarily lost.
 Now that we know what's going on, we *can* get some of the speed up we saw in our microbenchmark, we just have to be very careful to coerce results from our `jit`'d function back to "Python native" floats when we're coming out of jax land:

 ```py